katehret/compStrings/README.md

 ### Description

-This repository provides scripts for the retrieval and processing of gzip’s debugging output as described in the related publication
+This repository provides scripts and instructions for the retrieval and processing of gzip’s debugging output which is analysed in the related publication

 * Ehret, Katharina (submitted).
 "Through the compression glass: language complexity and the structure of algorithmically compressed strings."